I'm reordering some things here in the Obama stack.

 We're supposed to cry a blue river because they're running out of money.

-That's right, Mr. Lombard.
+That's right, Mr. Lumbaugh.

-Well, you live in Florida, it might mean less alligator control.
+Where you live in Florida, it might mean less alligator control.

 You can't do that.

-It's a violation of the endangered species act.
+It's a violation of the Endangered Species Act.

 Well, I know that's true.

-It'd be wonderful that people could be taught to become more self-reliant.
+It would be wonderful if people could be taught to become more self-reliant, particularly when it comes to their needs.

-When the state, I don't care if it's federal, federal state, locals, I don't care if it's the state, any kind of government, when you start depending on them for your needs, you are a prisoner.
+When the state, I don't care if it's federal, the federal state, locals, I don't care if it's the state, any kind of government, when you start depending on them for your needs, you are a prisoner.

 You are a slave, whether you've got slave blood or not.